-The most widely used traditional statistical approaches for competing risk analysis are the proportional cause-specific hazards (PCSH) regression \citep{prentice_et_al_1978}, which models the cause-specific hazard functions by treating competing events as censored and the proportional subdistribution hazards (PSDH) regression \citep{fine_gray_1999}, also known as the Fine-Gray model, which models the cumulative incidence function.
-A third statistical approach is to model the joint distribution of event time and event type \citep{larson_dinse_1985,ng_mclachlan_2003,nicolaie_et_al_2010}.
-Several comparative reviews of these approaches have been conducted \citep{haller_et_al_2013, bakoyannis_touloumi_2012, zhang_et_al_2008}.
+The most widely used statistical approaches are proportional cause-specific hazards (PCSH) regression \citep{prentice_et_al_1978}, which models cause-specific hazard functions by treating competing events as censored, and proportional subdistribution hazards (PSDH) regression \citep{fine_gray_1999}, also known as the Fine–Gray model, which models the cumulative incidence function.
+A third approach models the joint distribution of event time and type \citep{larson_dinse_1985,ng_mclachlan_2003,nicolaie_et_al_2010}.
+Several comparative reviews of these methods are available \citep{haller_et_al_2013, bakoyannis_touloumi_2012, zhang_et_al_2008}.

 However, these traditional methods are not directly applicable to high-dimensional data, where the number of covariates may exceed the sample size.
-For variable selection, estimation, and prediciton in such settings, a number of machine-learning approaches have been proposed.
+For variable selection, estimation, and prediction in such settings, a number of machine-learning approaches have been proposed.
 Recently, \cite{monterrubio_et_al_2024} provided a broad methodological review of various statistical and machine learning approaches for competing risk analysis.
-However, they did not conduct simulation analyses to evaluate practical performance and applied these methods only to low-dimensional real world data.
+However, they did not conduct simulation analyses to evaluate practical performance and applied these methods only to low-dimensional real-world data.
 Similarly, \cite{kantidakis_et_al_2023} used a low-dimensional extremity soft-tissue sarcoma dataset to compare the performance of PCSH and PSDH models alongside three machine learning approaches---a partial logistic artificial neural network for competing risks (PLANNCR) \citep{biganzoli_et_al_2006}, an extended PLANNCR with novel architectural specifications \citep{lisboa_et_al_2009}, and a random survival forest for competing risks \citep{ishwaran_et_al_2014}.

 Comparative studies that incorporate high-dimensional competing risk data are more limited. \cite{tapak_et_al_2015} compared three variable selection techniques---LASSO, elastic net, and likelihood-based boosting---using a simulation study with 5,000 covariates and 400 observations and a bladder cancer dataset containing 1,386 clinical and microarray features for 301 patients. \cite{hou_et_al_2018} compared LASSO (under PCSH and PSDH), adaptive LASSO (under PCSH and PSDH), and likelihood-based boosting (under PSDH) using simulated datasets with sample size 500 and number of covariates 20, 500, and 1000, independent, exchangeable, and AR(1) correlation structures for continuous covariates, and balanced and sparse binary covariates and a prostate cancer data from the SEER-Medicare linked dataset containing 57,011 patients and 8,984 clinical, demographical, and insurance claim covariates.